dpriskorn/sparql-rc2-backend/README.md

 * Reports the total number of unique users who edited each entity.
 * Details the number of edits made by each user.
 * Includes page IDs, user IDs, entity IDs, and usernames in the response.
+* Allow for exclusion of users
+* Allow only getting unpatrolled revisions
+* Allow for excluding bot revisions

 This endpoint offers consumers a fast and comprehensive overview of edits across many entities.